|Nine Mile Creek

 she enters the damp, dark cave alone in the middle of the night where she encounters

-a young Lillian who helps her future granddaughter come to grips with her life.
+a young Lillian who helps her future granddaughter come to grips with life.

 century—is faced with her brother’s betrayal and a near-fatal barn fire on the Fourth of

-July when she is supposed to be watching the farm.
+July when he is supposed to be watching the farm.

 they both long to please.
 Their desire for freedom from Nine Mile Valley conflicts with